Annenberg in Public Service

 What’s the funding fine print?

 - Accepted students are eligible for a stipend of up to $5,000 for internships lasting a minimum of eight weeks with at least 20 hours per week.
-Total amounts awarded are based on number of hours the internship requires, whether the internship is in person or remote, and the amount of salary/funding they will receive from the internship or other institutional sources.
+Total amounts awarded are based on number of hours the internship requires, and the amount of salary/funding they will receive from the internship or other institutional sources.

 - Students must have received a documented internship offer at the time of application or must submit paperwork indicating that an internship offer will be made upon receipt of an AIPS fellowship.